 To tackle hair loss, mix some lemon oil and ground ginger with jojoba oil and repeat the steps mentioned above.
 Such mixture will facilitate blood circulation to the hair follicles, thus promoting the growth of new hair.

 Have you tried Dr. Balwi’s hair care products?

 Thanks to a unique combination of ingredients your hair receives the essential nutrients that nourish the roots and hair, and prevent their loss.
 Our shampoos and sprays are highly concentrated biotin, collagen and natural extracts (green tea, red ginseng).
 In addition unlike ordinary hair care products, ours tackle the problem at the root by cleansing the follicles and strengthening the shaft.
 Because a stronger and vitalised scalp produces more resistant and, of course, more silky hair!

-If your hair is greasy or tends to go dirty quickly, then jojoba oil would be the best choice.
+If your hair is greasy or tends to get dirty quickly, then jojoba oil is the best choice.
 For antibacterial properties and treating scalp issues, choose coconut or jojoba.
 To nourish damaged, coloured, and brittle strands, opt for argan or coconut oil.
-Eventually, all three oils can tackle various problems, so you should try them out yourself and see which one works better.
+Eventually, all three oils can tackle various problems, so you should try them out yourself and see which one works best.